-SCC 60 ROW, Land, and Existing Improvements
+SCC 60 ROW, Land and existing improvements

-The RAMP is complete consistent with the phase of the project.
-A complete RAMP is expected prior to Entry into Engineering or shortly thereafter.
+1) The Real Estate Acquisition and Management Plan (RAMP) is complete consistent with the phase of the project.
+A complete RAMP is expected prior to entry into engineering or shortly thereafter.
 Land acquisition and relocation activities have been implemented per RAMP consistent with master schedule.
-Refer to OP 23 Real Estate Acquisition and Management Plan Review for more information.
-Real estate documents and drawings identify the full takes, partial takes, residential,
+Refer to the Real Estate OP 23 for more information.
+Real estate documents and drawings identify the full takes, partial takes, residential, commercial or industrial relocations, easements and other rights to be acquired, possible eminent domain actions.

-- commercial or industrial relocations, easements and other rights to be acquired, and possible eminent domain actions. - 2.
-Site surveys include property lines and identification of structures for buildings, site features, utilities, and surface improvements such as streets and railroad rights-of-way. - 3.
-The real estate information and survey information is fully coordinated with drawings of structures for guideways, buildings, site features, utilities, streets, railroads, transitways, construction easements, site access, staging areas, and environmental mitigation requirements (e.g., wetland mitigation requirements). - 4.
-Any lands owned or proposed for acquisition in excess of the proposed project footprint must be identified as such. - 5.
-The existence of contaminated or potentially contaminated property can influence the scope of the project footprint as well as the project schedule.
+- 2) Site surveys include property lines and identification of structures for buildings, site features, utilities, and surface improvements such as streets and railroad rights-of-way. - 3) The real estate information and survey information is fully coordinated with drawings of structures for guideways and buildings; site features; utilities; streets, railroads, transitways; construction easements; site access and staging areas and environmental mitigation requirements, e.g., wetland mitigation requirements. - 4) Any lands owned or proposed for acquisition in excess of the proposed project footprint must be identified as such. - 5) The existence of contaminated or potentially contaminated property can influence the scope of the project footprint as well as the project schedule.
 The real estate to be acquired should be thoroughly analyzed during the NEPA review and through appropriate environmental site assessments prior to initiation of the acquisition process.
-The project sponsor must share this information with the property appraiser.
+The Sponsor must share this information with the property appraiser.